 Nov 1 – 8: Travel within Costa Rica (Arenal, Saripiqui, Pacific Coast)

 Nov 8 – Nov 30: Natural Building and Renewable Energy Workshops at Rancho Mastatal with Homestays

 Dec 1 – Dec 15: Havana, Cayo Santa Maria, Santa Clara

 - Social entrepreneurship

 - Spanish language immersion

-The first gap-year program will run from the end of August to mid-December in fall 2016.
-A spring semester program for high school juniors is scheduled for the end of January to mid-May in spring 2017.
+The first gap-semester program will run from the end of August to mid-December in fall 2016.
+The program is tentatively priced at $10,000, not including airfare.
+This is a significantly reduced rate for our first cohort of students.
 Please contact us if you’re interested in learning more about our Sustainable Semester programs.